ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 ## Purpose

 This guide will provide the necessary information that any Application Developer or Application Operator needs to successfully host a workload in the SSC landing zone and streamline it's ATO process.

 ## Technology Overview

 SSC chose Anthos Config Management to manage the Infrastructure-as-code.
 ACM uses Kubernetes config connector manifest to control resources deployed in GCP.
-Most developer have some level of experience with Kubernetes manifest file format and should not feel lost when looking, for the first time, at a Kubernetes config connector resource definition.
+Most developers have some level of experience with Kubernetes manifest file format and should not feel lost when looking, for the first time, at a Kubernetes config connector resource definition.

-### The Anthos Config Management components are
+### The Anthos Config Management components are:

 ![ACM Components](img/acm-components.png)